davvo/streetpoints/README.md

 # streetpoints #

-There are two scripts:
+There are three scripts:

 * extroads.js - Extract roads from an [OpenStreetMap](https://www.openstreetmap.org/) database and writes GeoJSON to stdout.
-* extpoints.js - Extract points from a GeoJSON file or reads from stdin.
+* extpoints.js - Extract points from a GeoJSON file (or reads from stdin) and writes CSV to stdout.
+* extpoints2.js - Extract points from [OpenStreetMap](https://www.openstreetmap.org/) and writes CSV to stdout.

 ## Example usage ##
 Extract roads from a local osm database